-1. Create a Centralised Supplier Database
+1. Create a Centralized Supplier Database

-Decentralised databases pose a number of issues that result in cash leakage.
+Decentralized databases pose a number of issues that result in cash leakage.
 Information may be out of date or duplicated, which means the company is wasting time and money on redundant work to update each database separately as needed.
 Or worse, departments are ordering using old agreements, and paying too much for goods and services.
 Purchasing best practices includes a single supplier database reconciled to eliminate duplicate entries and updated information.

 Cost savings and advantages:

-- Supplier evaluation: The data gleaned from accurate, company-wide information allows procurement professionals to analyse sourcing information and identify the highest performing suppliers who consistently offer the highest quality for the best price and make on-time delivery.
+- Supplier evaluation: The data gleaned from accurate, company-wide information allows procurement professionals to analyze sourcing information and identify the highest performing suppliers who consistently offer the highest quality for the best price and make on-time delivery.

-- Reduce the number of vendors and orders: In large organisations, dozens of orders may be filed at the same time with different vendors, for the same raw materials.
+- Reduce the number of vendors and orders: In large organizations, dozens of orders may be filed at the same time with different vendors, for the same raw materials.
 Multiple orders adds up to more processing time and diluted buying power.
 By limiting vendors to a small preferred list, companies can be sure they are always getting the best deal for the money they spend.

 - Enhanced contract negotiations: Accurate supplier information allows company-wide price negotiations, increasing buying power and strengthened relationships with preferred vendors.
 This opens the door to negotiating lower bulk prices based on past history of orders and prompt payments.

-2. Maximise Supplier Incentives
+2. Maximize Supplier Incentives

 For a business on a tight budget, paying invoices at the last possible moment may seem advantageous, and that practice became so standard that many vendors built financial incentives into contracts.
 To encourage early payouts, many vendors offer rebates or discounts.
-Efficient purchasing management includes maximising cost savings offered by suppliers.
+Efficient purchasing management includes maximizing cost savings offered by suppliers.

 Cost savings and advantages: Oddly, although these types of incentives have been around for decades, a lot of companies still pay on the due date and lose money as a result.
-Automated e-procurement systems recognises the incentive dates and flags them for early payment.
+Automated e-procurement systems recognizes the incentive dates and flags them for early payment.